MUSC Student Handbook

 |Faculty Advisor||Steven Kubalak, Ph.Demail@example.com|

-- To plan and promote opportunities for cultural exchanges among both international and American students through programs that enhance campus-wide understanding of ethnic differences.
+- To plan and promote opportunities for cultural exchanges between International and American students through programs that enhance campus-wide understanding of people's differences and similarities.

 - To expose Americans to international cultures.